opnsense/tools/README.md

     # make distfiles

-Updating all or individual repositories can be done as follows:

-    # make update[-<repo1>[,...]]

-Available update options are: core, plugins, ports, src, tools

-Compiled sets can be prefetched from a mirror, while removing any previously available set:

-    # make prefetch-<option>[,...]
-VERSION=version.to.prefetch

-Available prefetch options are:

-* base:		prefetch the base set
-* kernel:	prefetch the kernel set
-* packages:	prefetch the packages set

-Core packages (pristine copies) can be batch-built using:
+Core packages can be batch-built using:

     # make core-<repo_branch_or_tag>[,...]